 - Find inspiration to keep you going.
 Have a shortlist of your favorite quotes, songs, podcasts, or TedTalks that can get you back into the groove of things.
 We all have moments when motivation is lacking.
 But you can definitely help push things along if you have some good music or encouraging words nearby.

 Adjusting how you manage your time doesn’t have to be a chore.
 Use the tools you have, plus a few new ones, and lighten your load.
-Your schedule doesn’t have to stress you out.
+Your busy schedule doesn’t have to stress you out.
 Busy season or not, getting a handle on time management is the key to your professional success.

 Author: Erika D. Jones